OneshotGH/supremacy/README.md

 # supremacy

+## this is a fork of the original supremecy that accidently got forked when i made a comment on it and I dont have anything to do with this source except it got forked / Oneshot

 Supremacy Counter-Strike: Global Offensive cheat, by https://interwebz.cc/.
 Good for learning, everything is commented.
 Open Source.

 Since the source has been going around awhile, and people thinking they're cool because they have this source I decieded to release it.